 We’ve chosen not to remove this section of the article because it displays what many of us have experienced in our adventures.
 Sometimes we’re not always aware of the significance of certain landmarks and we climb a mountain with zero knowledge of the pain we might be causing.

 By leaving this section in, we’re giving our readers the opportunity to educate themselves on the issue and make a calculated decision as to whether or not they’ll continue with the adventure.
 If we removed it, the ignorance would prevail and we’d continue to use that ignorance as an excuse for complacency.

 So Many Activities, So Little Time…

 Now, the main reason I decided to go to the Flinders was to explore and feed my photography addiction.
 The only complaint I have in regards to this is that there’s way too much to see in less than a week.

 This feeling had me driving, riding and walking like a mad man.
 I would have circled Wilpena Pound four times not to mention driving to Blinman and then to Parachilna to stop off at the pub for a feed (great outback menu).

 We then drove up the Outback Hwy to Leigh Creek to get fuel only to circle a few more times to explore some potential sunset/sunrise locations.

-During this time Dad and I had an absolute ball hoping for the best driving through creek beds in the van, checking out every single ruin we drove by and the amount of times we had to stop so I could go for a ‘quick’ walk to suss the scenery…
+During this time Dad and I had an absolute ball, hoping for the best driving through creek beds in the van, checking out every single ruin we drove by and the number of times we had to stop so I could go for a ‘quick’ walk to suss the scenery…